-- Interact with people with similar interests. - Participate in fun volunteer recognition and social events, including the Natural Areas Volunteer Celebration and other fun events. - Be an integral part of a large, well-respected, and forward-thinking land conservation and stewardship program. - Be truly valued by Natural Areas Department staff and managers. - Assist visitors in understanding and appreciating natural areas. - Milestone and merit-based awards. - Volunteer spotlights in monthly Volunteer Newsletter. - Participate in exclusive continuing education opportunities.
+- Interact with people with similar interests. - Participate in fun volunteer recognition and social events, including the Natural Areas Volunteer Dinner and other fun events. - Be an integral part of a large well-respected and forward-thinking land conservation and stewardship program. - Be truly valued by Natural Areas Department staff and managers. - Assist visitors in understanding and appreciating natural areas. - Milestone and merit-based awards. - Volunteer of the Month spotlights in Natural Areas media. - Participate in exclusive continuing education opportunities.